stevenpawley/recipeselectors/README.md

 parameter.

 A limitation is that the model used in the `step_select_vip` cannot be tuned.
-This step is likely to be superceded in the future with a more appropriate structure that allows both variable selection and tuning.
+This step will be replaced by a more appropriate structure that allows both variable selection and tuning for specific model types.

 The parsnip package does not currently contain a method of pulling feature importance scores from models that support them.
 The `recipeselectors` package